PaarthAg/Case-study/Rover Performance Analysis.md

 -![image](https://github.com/user-attachments/assets/0fa88e7b-5ce1-4015-8cef-e7c570f7896a)

--It is seen that the robot uses only one onboard camera which helps it detect the blocks, sample target and drop point.
+-It is seen that the robot uses 2 onboard camera, one which helps it detect the blocks and the other helps with the pickup of the sample.

 -The detection of the different objects is a result of training an AI model using machine learning to be able to detect the objects and the object's annotations helps the rover to make decisions about the detected objects.